 It was planned to house the mineral resources departments of geography, geology, chemical and petroleum engineering, mining and metallurgical engineering; the state and federal Geological Survey; and the astronomical observatory.
 From the mid-1970s on, engineering programs were moved to Learned and Eaton halls; the geological surveys and observatory also moved.

-Lindley now houses the department of geography, the environmental studies program, faculty and staff offices, classrooms, the Center for Sustainability, and the Paleontological Institute.
+Lindley now houses the department of geography and atmospheric science, the environmental studies program, faculty and staff offices, classrooms, the Center for Sustainability, and the Paleontological Institute.